Uberspace/cachet_netbox_sync/README.md

 1. get a cachet API token from `https://cachet.example.com/dashboard/user`
 2. get a netbox readonly API token from `https://netbox.example.com/admin/users/token/`
-3. copy `config.example.ini` and edit it according to the docs below
+3. copy `config.example.ini` to anywhere (e.g. ~/.cachet_netbox_sync.config.ini)
+   and edit it according to the comments in the file
-4. if you decided to leave the API tokens out of the config file, make sure `CACHET_TOKEN` and `NETBOX_TOKEN` are defined in your environment.
+4. if you decide to leave the API tokens out of the config file, make sure `CACHET_TOKEN` and `NETBOX_TOKEN` are defined in the environment you will execute `cachet_netbox_sync` from.
-5. run `cachet_netbox_sync -c config.ini`
+5. run `cachet_netbox_sync -c config.ini`.
+The configuration path must always be supplied as a parameter.

 ### Syncing